kevinboone/quarkus-broker-rest/README.md

-# quarkus-camel-amqp-jdbc
+# quarkus-broker-rest

 Version 1.0.0
-Kevin Boone, September 2022
+Kevin Boone, October 2022

 ## What is this?